Kangaroo Route: Project Sunrise

 On 25 August 2017, Qantas announced Project Sunrise, aiming to fly non-stop from the East Coast of Australia (Sydney, Melbourne, and Brisbane) to London, Paris, Cape Town, Rio de Janeiro and New York City by 2022, and challenged Boeing and Airbus to create aircraft that can travel to such places without stopping.
-In 2019, Qantas issued a request for proposal for an aircraft with over 300 seats in four classes, to be delivered from 2022.

 Both Boeing and Airbus submitted proposals in 2019.
-Boeing announced some delays in the B777-8 project in August 2019 after Etihad Airways dropped orders made in 2013, but the company made it clear that it remained in contention for Project Sunrise.
+Boeing announced some delays in the 777-8X project in August 2019 after Etihad Airways dropped orders made in 2013, but the company made it clear that it remained in contention for Project Sunrise.

 On 18–20 October 2019, Qantas made a 19-hour test flight QF7879 with a Boeing 787-9 from New York to Sydney.
-The next month, Qantas operated its first 19-20 hour test flight from London to Sydney.
-In commemoration of the London to Sydney flight, passengers were given replicas of the certificate rewarded to pilots Capt.
-Ross Smith, Lt.
-Keith Smith, Sgts.
-Wally Sheirs and Jim Bennett for successfully arriving in Australia from Great Britain in less than 30 days, after the Australian government challenged the world's leading aviators to do so in 1919, 100 years earlier.
+The next month, Qantas operated its first 19-20 hour test flight from London to Sydney using again a Boeing 787-9.
 Two months later, on 13 December 2019, Qantas announced that their preferred aircraft for the project was the Airbus A350-1000.
 The aircraft will have an additional fuel tank and slightly increased MTOW to deliver the performance required on the Project Sunrise routes.
-No orders had been placed but Qantas were working with Airbus to order up to 12 aircraft, with the final decision expected within 2020.
+Qantas stated they were working with Airbus to order up to 12 aircraft, with the final decision expected within 2020.

-On 5 May 2020, Qantas Group CEO Alan Joyce announced that Project Sunrise would be put on hold due to the impact of COVID-19 on global travel.

-During a webcast on 6 June 2020 discussing the tourism industry, Joyce commented "I think the business case for doing it is very strong [...]
-When we are comfortable in doing it and have the financial strength to do it, we will be doing it."

-Qantas would review its project at the end of 2021, towards a 2024 start of the 21-hour flights, meaning a delay of one year.

-On 2 May 2022, Qantas placed a formal order for 12 Airbus A350-1000 aircraft for Project Sunrise flights to start between Sydney and London in 2025.
+On 2 May 2022, after the project was put on hold for two years due to the COVID-19 pandemic, Qantas placed a formal order for 12 Airbus A350-1000 aircraft for Project Sunrise flights to commence in "late 2025" between its first two routes: Sydney to London, and Sydney to New York.
 The 238 seats will be split into 6 first class suites (three-abreast), 52 business class suites (four-abreast), 40 premium economy seats at 40″ pitch (eight-abreast) and 140 economy class seats at 33″ pitch (nine-abreast).

+Qantas expects these ultra-long-haul flights to drive an annual earnings increase of A$400 million ($261 million) in the first full year with all 12 aircraft in service.

+In February 2024, Qantas announced that due to manufacturing delays (which were blamed on a regulator-required fuel tank redesign), delivery of the A350-1000 aircraft would be delayed by six months, thus delaying the launch of the first project Sunrise flights until mid-2026.

+The third centre fuel tank was certified by June 2024; deliveries were then expected from the third quarter of 2026.

+Throughout the summer of 2024, Qantas announced more details regarding its development of Project Sunrise.
+News publications revealed features such as "Wellness Zone" that would be available for passengers onboard as a "stretch and movement space" in order to mitigate jetlag.
+Additionally, "fast and free" Wi-Fi onboard was promised.